If you are looking for Allbirds alternatives you are in the right place.

-Their shoes are minimal, which means that they give the wearer close contact to the ground and are built around the anatomical shape of the foot to allow for the utmost in comfort and flexibility as well as being lightweight.
+Their shoes are minimal, which means that they give the wearer close contact with the ground and are built around the anatomical shape of the foot to allow for the utmost comfort and flexibility as well as being lightweight.

 Some also offer a remove-in sole which makes airing and drying easier as well as breathability, and, together with the gap in the Wildling outsole, air easily circulates around the feet.

 Every single Wildling shoe is handmade with care, making each pair entirely unique.

 A look at the Wildling catalog reveals modish sandals like Feather Indigo, adorable kid’s sneakers like Daisy, and the hip adult sneakers like Dandelion – all of which are created from natural and responsibly sourced textiles.

 The Nebula range looks similar to the Wool Runners and is one of the best Allbirds alternatives when it comes to sustainability.